Ph.D., Entrepreneurship, Kelley School of Business, Indiana University, 2007

 MBA, Marriott School of Management, Brigham Young University, 1997

 BS, Electrical Engineering, Brigham Young University, 1992

-Daniel V. Holland is an Assistant Professor of Entrepreneurship at Utah State University.
-His research centers on entrepreneurial motivation and decision-making with a particular interest in the factors that affect entrepreneurial persistence and resilience.
+Dan Holland is an Associate Professor and a Huntsman Scholar Faculty Fellow at the Huntsman School of Business at Utah State University.
+His research centers on entrepreneurial decision-making with a particular interest in the factors that affect persistence.

 Paper by Chad Albrecht and Dan Holland to be Published in the Journal of Business Ethics (The Huntsman Post - September 2013)

 Partners In Business

 Logan, UT 84322-3500